Geborgen/nordic-souls/README.md

 - Ensure the ENB you want works with [Obsidian Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/12125/) and [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158).
 - Disable the `Rudy ENB Required Files` and `Mists of Tamriel for Rudy Obsidian` mods, located in the `LIGHTING` separator in MO2.
+- Enable the `Mists of Tamriel for Obsidian Weathers` located under the same separator.
 - Delete all files in `Nordic Souls\Stock Game` that start with `enb`.
 - Install the preset into the Stock Game folder.